 Motor Trades Association (MTA) Queensland

 The project involves a series of Autocamps in South East Queensland for high school students aged between 14 and 17.
 MTA Autocamps provide "hands on" experience in a range of automotive skills to encourage students to pursue related apprenticeships.
-Funding for the project doubles the number of MTA Autocamps from three to six and also supports planning to expand future camps to other locations in regional Queensland.
+Funding for the project doubles the number of MTA Autocamps from 3 to 6 and also supports planning to expand future camps to other locations in regional Queensland.

 Apprenticeships Queensland Limited